SkorJjj/SMU-Software-Engineering/Year 1 Term 1/IS111 [Introduction to Programming]/Common Methods.md

 .split(separator) # Breaks up the string at the specified separator and returns a list of strings.
 If separator is not specified, it splits at spaces

+.join(iterable) # method takes all items in an iterable and joins them into one string.
+The string before '.' is inserted between the iterables.

 .istitle() # returns True if all string is a titlecase string such as s = 'Python Is Good'; False otherwise

 .isspace() # returns True if all char in string are spaces or tabs & at least one char; False otherwise